horijon/Multithreading/readme.txt

 can benefit tremendously from threading techniques that separate IO bottlenecks from application logic that is CPU bound.
 However, if we’re using multiple threads to number crunch then we’re gaining nothing but the overhead of additional
     threading and context switching without the benefit of actual parallel processing.

-Note: Modern OS Schedulers puts the multiple threads on different available cores if any.

 Note: Defog Tech: youtube tutorials
 Note: Best number of threads in a thread pool =